nvidia-cosmos/cosmos-transfer1/examples/distillation_cosmos_transfer1_7b.md

 PYTHONPATH=$(pwd) python cosmos_transfer1/distillation/scripts/combine_base_ctrl_ckpt.py --ctrl_type edge
 ```

-This command will load the following checkpoints from `checkpoints/nvidia/Cosmos-Transfer1-7B/ directory`:

-- base_model.pt
-- edge_control.pt

-And save the combined checkpoint inside the same directory:

-- checkpoints_teacher/edge_control.pt
+Inside the `checkpoints/nvidia/Cosmos-Transfer1-7B/` directory, the script will load `base_model.pt` and `edge_control.pt`, and it will save the combined checkpoint under `checkpoints_teacher/edge_control.pt`.
+The distillation codebase will then load the teacher model checkpoint directly from this location.

 <!-- #### 6.
 (Optional): Dry-run a Training Job